React 19 RC

 April 25, 2024 by The React Team

-React 19 Beta is now available on npm!
+React 19 RC is now available on npm!

-In our React 19 Beta Upgrade Guide, we shared step-by-step instructions for upgrading your app to React 19 Beta.
+In our React 19 RC Upgrade Guide, we shared step-by-step instructions for upgrading your app to React 19.
 In this post, we’ll give an overview of the new features in React 19, and how you can adopt them.

 For a list of breaking changes, see the Upgrade Guide.